 The review of a student’s SAP status is based on the entire academic record, even if the student did not receive financial aid for previous semesters of enrollment.
 This includes all transfer credit hours being accepted by the College as well as developmental courses and English as a Second Language courses taken at Owens.
 The SAP status is monitored after each semester’s grades are posted.

-After each semester has ended, a student’s SAP status will be calculated and posted on his/her Ozone account (locate the Financial Aid Summary card and click on the Satisfactory Academic Progress Status link).
+After each semester has ended, a student’s SAP status will be calculated and posted in Ozone (locate the Financial Aid Summary card and click on the Satisfactory Academic Progress Status link).
 In addition, students who received federal aid in that semester will receive a notice from the Office of Financial Aid if they are not meeting the SAP requirements.

 Students will be considered to have an eligible SAP status if they: